bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 The best support on Rocket.Chat comes when users ask detailed questions.
 They help the community respond quicker.
 Here's an example of what a clear and detailed user question:

 > I've set up a new caddy web server on OpenShift.
 I've created a Route for it.
 But when I go to the URL in my web browser I get an error page with "Application is not available".
 I confirmed the URL in the browser matches the route.
 I've tried with different browsers.
 I've checked the web server logs and the server is running with no errors.
-Here is my route:
+Here is my Route:

 > **route.yml YAML**